fanyingfx/fanyingfx.github.io/_notes/Public/Using Mecab with Unidic.md

 For Windows:

-find the unidic installed directory, ususally is `C:\Program Files\MeCab`
+find the MeCab installed directory, ususally is `C:\Program Files\MeCab`

 then extract the copy/move unidic dictionary to the dic directory